-Sword & Shield beginner sources
+Sword & Shield HEMA beginner sources

-There is a strong tendency for fencing manuscripts to become clearer in their descriptions and images the younger they are, since both the language and the art style evolved a lot over time.
-Due to this the I.33 manuscript is among the harder sources to interpret, with the Bolognese tradition being more accessible for many.
+A big caveat is the strong tendency for fencing manuscripts to become clearer the younger they are, as both language and art style evolve over time.
+The closer it is to our time, the easier it is to understand typically.

 The Complete Renaissance Swordsman

 It deals with single sword, sword and shields of various sizes, sword and dagger and even two swords and polearms.

 The Medieval Art of Swordsmanship

 This Facsimile of MS I.33 deals with the use of Sword and Buckler and tries to reproduce the original manuscript as faithfull as possible, while adding modern english translations of the latin text.

 As this book does not contain any interpretation and the style of the images and text descriptions can be hard to follow for beginners, so it is advised to also get one of the I.33 interpretation books listed here.